SPMM-Lab/Simu-Microscope-An-Open-Source-Controller-for-Scanning-Tunneling-Microscopes-via-MBD-with-Simulink/README.md

 # Simu-Microscope
-Simu-Microscope is an open-source STM control system developed by SPMM Lab (Scanning Probe Metrology and Manufacturing Laboratory)
+Simu-Microscope is an open-source STM control system developed by **SPMM Lab (Scanning Probe Metrology and Manufacturing Laboratory)**.

-This project is developed by **SPMM Lab (Scanning Probe Metrology and Manufacturing Laboratory)**.

 Scanning Tunneling Microscopy (STM), as a key member of the Scanning Probe Microscopy (SPM) family, is widely used in nanotechnology due to its ultra-high spatial resolution.
 However, the development of STM control systems that balance cost, performance, and development efficiency remains a critical challenge.